zopefoundation/zope.configuration/docs/narr.rst

   with a single set of directive parameters.

 Grouping directives are used to handle both of these cases.
-See the documentation in :mod:`zope.configure.zopeconfigure`.
+See the documentation in :mod:`zope.configuration.zopeconfigure`.
 This file describes the implementation of the zope ``configure`` directive, which groups directives that use a common package or internationalization domain.
 You should also have read the section on "Creating simple directives."